-- Climate risk: Climate risk is the risk of financial losses arising from climate change, through physical risks and risks associated with transitioning to a lower carbon economy. - Credit and Market risks: Credit risk is the risk of loss to the Barclays Bank Group from the failure of clients, customers or counterparties, to fully honour their obligations to members of the Barclays Bank Group.
-The Barclays Bank Group is subject to risks arising from changes in credit quality and recovery rates for loans and advances due from borrowers and counterparties.
-Market risk is the risk of loss arising from potential adverse changes in the value of the Barclays Bank Group's assets and liabilities from fluctuation in market variables. - Treasury and capital risk and the risk that the Issuer and the Barclays Bank Group are subject to substantial resolution powers: There are three primary types of treasury and capital risk faced by the Barclays Bank Group which are (1) liquidity risk - the risk that the Barclays Bank Group is unable to meet its contractual or contingent obligations or that it does not have the appropriate amount of stable funding and liquidity to support its assets, which may also be impacted by credit rating changes; (2) capital risk - the risk that the Barclays Bank Group has an insufficient level or composition of capital to support its normal business activities and to meet its regulatory capital requirements under normal operating environments and stressed conditions; and (3) interest rate risk in the banking book - the risk that the Barclays Bank Group is exposed to capital or income volatility because of a mismatch between the interest rate exposures of its (non-traded) assets and liabilities.
-Under the Banking Act 2009, substantial powers are granted to the Bank of England (or, in certain circumstances, HM Treasury), in consultation with the United Kingdom Prudential Regulation Authority, the UK Financial Conduct Authority and HM Treasury, as appropriate as part of a special resolution regime.
-These powers enable the Bank of England (or any successor or replacement thereto and/or such other authority in the United Kingdom with the ability to exercise the UK Bail-in Power) (the "Resolution Authority") to implement various resolution measures and stabilisation options (including, but not limited to, the bail-in tool) with respect to a UK bank or investment firm and certain of its affiliates (as at the date of the Registration Document, including the Issuer) in circumstances in which the Resolution Authority is satisfied that the relevant resolution conditions are met. - Operational and model risks: Operational risk is the risk of loss to the Barclays Bank Group from inadequate or failed processes or systems, human factors or due to external events where the root cause is not due to credit or market risks.
-Model risk is the potential for adverse consequences from decisions based on incorrect or misused model outputs and reports. - Compliance, reputation, legal risks and legal, competition and regulatory matters and financial crime risk: Compliance risk is the risk of poor outcomes for, or harm to, customers, clients and markets, arising from the delivery of the Barclays Bank Group's products and services (Compliance Risk) and the risk to the Barclays Bank Group, its clients, customers or markets from a failure to comply with the laws, rules and regulations applicable to the firm (LRR risk).
-Reputation risk is the risk that an action, transaction, investment, event, decision or business relationship will reduce trust in the Barclays Bank Group's integrity and/or competence.
-The Barclays Bank Group conducts diverse activities in a highly regulated global market which exposes it and its employees to legal risk arising from (i) the multitude of laws, rules and regulations that apply to the activities it undertakes, which are highly dynamic, may vary between jurisdictions and/or conflict, and may be unclear in their application to particular circumstances especially in new and emerging areas; and (ii) the diversified and evolving nature of the Barclays Bank Group's businesses and business practices.
-In each case, this exposes the Barclays Bank Group and its employees to the risk of loss or the imposition of penalties, damages or fines from the failure of members of the Barclays Bank Group to meet applicable laws, rules, regulations or contractual requirements or to assert or defend their intellectual property rights.
-Legal risk may arise in relation to any number of the material existing and emerging risks summarised above.
-Financial crime risk is the risk that the Barclays
+- Climate Risk: Climate risk is the risk of financial losses arising from climate change through physical risks and risks associated with transitioning to a lower carbon economy. - Credit Risk: Credit risk is the risk of loss to the Issuer from the failure of clients, customers or counterparties, to fully honour their obligations to members of the Issuer.
+The Issuer is subject to risks arising from changes in credit quality and recovery rates for loans and advances due from borrowers and counterparties. - Market Risk: Market risk is the risk of loss arising from potential adverse change in the value of the Issuer's assets and liabilities from fluctuation in market variables. - Treasury and Capital Risk: There are three primary types of treasury and capital risk faced by the Issuer which are (1) liquidity risk the risk that the Issuer is unable to meet its monetary contractual or contingent obligations or that it does not have the appropriate amount tenor and composition (including currency) of funding and liquidity to support its assets, which may also be impacted by credit rating changes; (2) capital risk the risk that the Issuer has an insufficient level or composition of capital to support its normal business activities and to meet its regulatory capital requirements under normal operating environments and stressed conditions (both actual and as defined for internal planning or regulatory stress testing purposes); and (3) interest rate risk in the banking book the risk that the Issuer is exposed to capital or income volatility because of a mismatch between the interest rate exposures of its (non-traded) assets and liabilities. - Operational Risk: Operational risk is the risk of loss to the Issuer from inadequate or failed processes or systems, human factors or due to external events where the root cause is not due to credit or market risks. - Model Risk: Model risk is the potential for adverse consequences from decisions based on incorrect or misused model outputs and reports. - Compliance Risk: Compliance risk is the risk of detriment to customers, clients, market integrity, effective competition or the Issuer from the inappropriate supply of financial services, including instances of wilful or negligent misconduct. - Reputation Risk: Reputation risk is the risk that an action, transaction, investment, event, decision or business relationship will reduce trust in the Issuer's integrity and/or competence. - Legal Risk and Competition and Regulatory Matters: The Issuer conducts activities in a highly regulated market which exposes it to legal risk arising from (i) the multitude of laws and regulations that apply to the activities it undertakes, which are highly dynamic, may vary between jurisdictions and/or conflict, and may be unclear in their application to particular circumstances especially in new and emerging areas; and (ii) the diversified and evolving nature of the Issuer's businesses and business practices.
+In each case, this exposes the Issuer to the risk of loss or the imposition of penalties, damages, fines or remedial orders from the failure of members of the Issuer to meet applicable laws, rules, regulations or contractual requirements.
+Legal risk may arise in relation to any of the risk factors summarised above